(Updated April 30, 2021)

 - Childcare issues.
 Even once most schools and day cares have reopened, many employees may have trouble finding appropriate childcare.
 Some may have gone out of business or delayed reopening or become too expensive.

 - Underlying conditions.
 Employees over a certain age or with underlying conditions, such as asthma, high blood pressure, or immunity issues, will have special concerns, and the city may need to consider a reasonable accommodation, such as a request for continued telework, special protective gear, or the ability to work hours when social distancing is easier.
-Executive Order 20-55 encourages people in high-risk categories to stay at home or in their place of residence except to engage in necessary activities, and those who can work from home must do so.
+Executive Orders 20-55 and 21-01 encourage people in high-risk categories to stay at home or in their place of residence except to engage in necessary activities, and affirms those who can work from home must continue to do so.
 Thus, a city should strongly consider these requests and engage in interactive discussions if it cannot outright grant the request.
 A great resource document is from the EEOC: “Pandemic Preparedness in the Workplace and the Americans with Disabilities Act.”

 - Fear of exposure without underlying conditions.
 People have different levels of tolerance for disease exposure.
 What can your city do to ensure they are comfortable re-entering the workspace?
 Actively listen to employees and ask about their specific concerns to determine if they are reasonable.